 This is the second part of a long-form post.
 You can find the first part HERE.

-In part one of this post I began with an old mahogany bench and an old-style stapler—one old thing and one old-style thing.
+In Part One of this post, I began with an old mahogany bench and an old-style stapler—one old thing and one old-style thing.
 I wanted to explore what I could learn from them.

 For a start, I’ve learned to appreciate each old thing for its part in the long story of human endeavour and enterprise.
 Each one is a marker in time, a step of progress, an invention of necessity, or an expression of creativity from a previous era.

-Well, it certainly got me thinking about my old film camera.
-Whenever I used it, I had to focus both my brain and the camera, taking extra care to get each shot right.
+Well, they certainly got me thinking about my old film camera.
+Whenever I put it to use, I had to focus both my brain and the camera, taking extra care to get each shot right.
 Back then, my photos were more carefully composed and I snapped far fewer than I do now with my digital devices.

 Perhaps it might persuade me to enjoy a place for its own sake, for the experience of being there, rather than just peering at it through my digital viewfinder, capturing it with a few clicks and moving on.
-It might even make me more intentional and considered; film processing is so much more expensive now.
+It might even make me more intentional and considered.
+Film processing is so much more expensive now.

 When it comes to old-style things though, I don’t have to imagine.
-After moving to my current home I discovered how well mid-century modern furniture fits into its smaller-scale spaces.
-These old pieces are still remarkably sturdy, but their modest slender shapes take up less physical and visual space than contemporary furniture.
+After moving to my current home, I discovered how well mid-century modern furniture fits into its smaller-scale spaces.
+These old pieces are still remarkably sturdy.
+But their modest slender shapes take up less physical and visual space than contemporary furniture.